-- 78. With regards to water management, the proposed interventions are cost effective but also because the proposed interventions are expected to have side benefits in terms of health, environmental integrity and biodiversity conservation, and poverty reduction.
-The approach taken is also to rehabilitate existing water infrastructure, to ensure appropriate flows and conservation, while at the same time halting the erosion that is leading to the infrastructure's degradation - 79.
-In the absence of available economic alternative, seeking the adaptation of the rice and cocoa subsectors are more cost efficient than other options in the agriculture sector, for example to re-orient agricultural production towards other crops as this would have a high opportunity costs as farmers would lose a few years in the transition (absence of systems, markets, technical inputs, etc...), and yields would remain low unless technical constraints are also addressed - 80.
-As proven in previous IFAD pilot projects, in terms of cost-effectiveness, interventions designed to target the rice and cocoa combined with sustainable use of natural resources and climate resilience measures have a significant chance of generating impact on rural poverty, environmental degradation and ecosystem services, thereby potentially multiplying benefits in the long term.
+- 80. With regards to water management, the proposed interventions are cost effective but also because the proposed interventions are expected to have side benefits in terms of health, environmental integrity and biodiversity conservation, and poverty reduction.
+The approach taken is also to rehabilitate existing water infrastructure, to ensure appropriate flows and conservation, while at the same time halting the erosion that is leading to the infrastructure's degradation - 81.
+In the absence of available economic alternative, seeking the adaptation of the rice and cocoa subsectors are more cost efficient than other options in the agriculture sector, for example to re-orient agricultural production towards other crops as this would have a high opportunity costs as farmers would lose a few years in the transition (absence of systems, markets, technical inputs, etc...), and yields would remain low unless technical constraints are also addressed - 82.
+As proven in previous IFAD pilot projects, in terms of cost-effectiveness, interventions designed to target the rice and cocoa combined with sustainable use of natural resources and climate resilience measures have a significant chance of generating impact on rural poverty, environmental degradation and ecosystem services, thereby potentially multiplying benefits in the long term. - 83.
+The cost-effectiveness of the project components is further elaborated below.